kita85/bigfoot-sighting-analysis/README.md

 * [Mac](https://docs.docker.com/docker-for-mac/install/)

 ## Installing
 In effot to keep the repository clean, docker files have been moved to their own folder.
-Download the repo and navigate to the ***docker*** directory inside your favorite terminal.
+Clone the repo and navigate to the ***docker*** directory inside your favorite terminal.

 Build the container
 ```